-Bella is a sophomore, and this is her second term on the Gazette/GraniteBayToday.org staff.
+Bella is a sophomore, and this is her second year on the Gazette/GraniteBayToday.org staff.
 She is the online editor.

 NGSS Physics now a required class